Communism in Russia: The Civil War

 After Vladimir Lenin and Joseph Stalin took over the Soviet Union, many people still opposed the communist party.
 This led to the Civil War between the White Army and Red Army.
-The White Army included the opposition party, while the Red Army included the armed forces of the government and people that supported Vladimir Lenin.
+The White Army included the opposition party, as well as foreign troops from 14 western nations.
+The Red Army included the armed forces of the government and people that supported Vladimir Lenin, as well as the worker's councils.
 The Civil War resulted in the deaths of 10–30 million people.